ITS Service Changes

 provides current UVa faculty, staff, and students a secure, Web-based file storage and

 - Box is part of the Internet2 NET+ Services program that provides services to Internet 2 member organizations, including higher education.

-- It will be available beginning in mid-June.
+- It was available beginning in mid-June.

 - UVa Box is offered for storage of University-related files containing non-sensitive or moderately sensitive data, not files containing highly sensitive data.

 - Apps are available for Macs and PCs, iPhones, iPads, Androids, BlackBerries, and more.